-Higher suicide rates among Canada’s Aboriginal people
+Higher suicide rates among Canada’s Indigenous peoples

 A lack of evidence-based knowledge

-We still lack an appropriate understanding of the factors contributing to the high rates of suicide in Aboriginal populations.
-In particular, it is unclear whether risk factors known to contribute to suicide (such as lack of family and community support systems, poverty, psychiatric symptoms, personality traits and other heritable factors) play the same roles in Aboriginal populations.
+We still lack an appropriate understanding of the factors contributing to the high rates of suicide in Indigenous populations.
+In particular, it is unclear whether risk factors known to contribute to suicide (such as lack of family and community support systems, poverty, psychiatric symptoms, personality traits and other heritable factors) play the same roles in Indigenous populations.
 Moreover, there is a relative paucity of data addressing the processes and resources important to survival and the factors associated with the development of suicide resilience.
-Without such evidence-based knowledge, it is difficult to develop and implement suicide prevention programs that will effectively address suicide in Aboriginal populations.
+Without such evidence-based knowledge, it is difficult to develop and implement suicide prevention programs that will effectively address suicide in Indigenous populations.